hythm7/Pakku/README.md

 Configuration
 =============
-* All options can be set in command line or in the config file <b>pakku.cnf</b>.
+* All options can be set in command line or in config file <b>pakku.cnf</b>.
 Config file will be loaded from command line if specified, or from home directory ｢`$*HOME/.pakku/pakku.cnf`｣, if doesn't exist `Pakku` will use the default config file from `%?RESOURCES`.
-The only needed config is the recommendation manager `<recman>`, otherwise you will be able to install local distributions only.
+The only needed config is the recommendation manager `<recman>`, otherwise `Pakku` will be able to install local distributions only.

 * In case your terminal font does not support emojis, you can replace them by changing `prefix` values in the `< log >` section of your config file `~/.pakku/pakku.cnf`:
 ```